snimu/snimu.github.io/_posts/2025-04-07-my-dream-vlm.md

 - There will inherently be a CLIP/SigLIP-like effect, because as long as the text is useful for predicting image-patches and images are useful for predicting text, their embeddings will be aligned automatically to be maximally useful to each other
 - In [Scaling Language-Free Visual Representation Learning](http://arxiv.org/abs/2504.01017), the authors show that scaling self-supervised learning (SSL) methods in large transformers works better than CLIP.
 So why not save the parameters and just train end-to-end?
 - Most importantly, I will again point to [Scaling Laws for Native Multimodal Models](http://arxiv.org/abs/2504.07951).
-Early-fusion MoEs are significantly better than late-fusion models.
-Most importantly, it is best to use way more data and fewer parameters for the early-fusion than the late-fusion model, assuming the same training FLOP budget.
+Early-fusion MoEs are significantly better than late-fusion models: it is best to use way more data and fewer parameters for the early-fusion than the late-fusion model, assuming the same training FLOP budget.
 That means that the early-fusion model of the same or higher quality can be run much more cheaply than the late-fusion model, because it has fewer parameters.
   - *Sidenote:* The authors use a slightly different definition of early-fusion than me, but I'm still calling my models early-fusion because they are trained end-to-end, without any independently trained encoders.

 Some of you may fear representation collapse if we do this: the easiest way for the image-encoder to always be able to un-mask the image-tokens is to always produce 0 at its output.
 But as long as the images are useful for understanding the text coming after them, there is another loss signal working against representation collapse.
 This makes me believe that representation collapse is not a problem in such a VLM.